-There are so many great cooking gadgets on the market and many options associated with each tool.
+There are so many great cooking utensils on the market and many options associated with each tool.
 What it's made of?
 Size?
 Type of handle?
 Weight?
 Design?

 This makes choosing the right one for your needs more confusing, and it can, but it also allows you to find the perfect tool to fit your needs.
 I love it.
-I want to share some of my favorite cooking utensils you'll find in my kitchen without going into the minutia for each tool.
+I want to share some of my favorite cooking utensils in my kitchen without going into the minutia for each tool.

 How to Buy Cooking Utensils

 If you are thinking of adding one of these items to your kitchen drawer or replacing one you purchased or borrowed from home many years ago, go to a store where you can get several models into your hands.
 Play with it.

 See if it feels good.
-Hopefully, you'll be spending a lot of time creating some incredible meals with its help so make sure it feels good in your hand.
+Hopefully, you'll spend a lot of time creating some incredible meals with its help, so make sure it feels good in your hand.

 Everyone Needs Some Good Cooking Spoons

 I recommend spoons with integrated handles - ones made in one piece.
-This eliminates the chance of the handle getting loose, falling off, or getting food stuck in it.
+This eliminates the chance of the handle getting loose, falling off, or getting food stuck.

 Wooden spoons are great because you can leave them in the pot, and the handle won’t get hot.
-Also, they won’t scratch your non-stick pans, making them a good all-around choice.
+Also, they won’t scratch your non-stick pans, making them a good choice.

 Other options include stainless steel, silicone-coated, and plastic.
-I'm not a big fan of stainless except for serving spoons because they can get hot.
+I'm not a big fan of stainless except serving spoons because they can get hot.
 I would also avoid cheap plastic spoons that could melt, but I have some heat-resistant plastic spoons that work great.

 And Don't Forget Those Handy Slotted Spoons

 Like their solid-bowled cousins, slotted spoons come in various materials and sizes.
 Slotted spoons excel at removing solid foods from liquids.
 You can even use one as an egg separator.
 Again, look for all-in-one models to reduce the chance of breakage.